SM0311/next_word_prediction/README.md

 # Next Word Prediction App

 ## Project Overview
-This project is a web application that predicts the next word in a sentence using a pre-trained LSTM (Long Short-Term Memory) model.
+This project is a web application that predicts the next word in a sentence using a pre-trained GRU RNN model.
 The app enables users to input a sequence of words, and it generates the most likely next word based on the input text.

 ### Built With:
-- **TensorFlow/Keras** for loading the pre-trained LSTM model.
+- **TensorFlow/Keras** for loading the pre-trained GRU model.
 - **Streamlit** for creating an interactive web interface.

 ## Features
 - **User Input**: Type in a partial sentence to receive a predicted next word.
-- **Next Word Prediction**: Uses a pre-trained LSTM model to generate the next word in the sequence.
+- **Next Word Prediction**: Uses a pre-trained GRU model to generate the next word in the sequence.
 - **Interactive UI**: Simple and responsive interface using Streamlit.

 ## Installation and Setup

 ### Prerequisites
 - Python 3.11
-- Virtual environment setup (optional but recommended)
+- Virtual environment setup

 ### Step 1: Clone the Repository
 ```bash